Signed in as:

 The concept of Five Element (Animal) QiGong is the relation of the five animal postures ~ Dragon, Tiger, Leopard, Serpent (Snake) and Crane, to the five principal organs as well as the five elements ~ Water (Kidneys), Metal (Lungs), Wood (Liver), Earth (Spleen) and Fire (Heart).
 Each organ is responsible for physical and mental health and is a diagnostic tool in Chinese medicine.
 These effective health exercises were created to restore and balance the internal energy (Qi).
 Learn More...

 Qigong (Chi Kung) is a practice that incorporates breathing techniques, awareness shifting and specific movements or postures to help adjust balance in mental, astral (emotional) & physical body.
 There are hundreds of different kinds of Qigong practices.
-Some focus more on the internal strength and others more on the external strength building.
+Some focus more on the internal release and strength and others more on the external strength building.

 Qigong can be broken down into Waigong (external) primarily employs external movements and Neigong (internal) that may or may not include external movements, but regardless, the actual energetic cultivation or inner alchemy is taking place inside the body and mind as we connect to our essence.
+This internal release cultivates a more holistic wellness.

 The confusion between Waigong and Neigong arises in part due to the fact that once one reaches a certain level, one can be practicing the same external postures and forms, but in fact be practicing Neigong, and this would only be perceptible to very few that can tune in and feel the energy flow of the practitioner.